andrewKOwong/mixedconclusions/content/blog/boardgames_part_two/index.md

 If we had to further investigate the reasons behind this uptick, we could gather data on individual reviews per game.
 For example, if we wanted to see if early adopters of a game tend to rate a game higher, we could see how the ratings for a game changes over time.

-### Are higher ratings a result of increased complexity?
+### Are Higher Ratings a Result of Increased Complexity?
 As we saw [above](#ratings), standard ratings (`ratings_mean`) is moderately correlated with the complexity ratings (`ratings_weights_average`) with a Pearson's correlation coefficient of 0.48.

 Let's take a look at what this looks like